pecknigel/learning-resources/open-tasks.md

 # Open Tasks

-These are tasks that are available to work on in order to gain experience.
+Tasks available to work on in order to gain real experience while supporting the school.

 They’re rough notes intended for looking over when someone has availability.

 Talk to Nigel if you’re interested in getting involved.

+Only for students who are already taking regular classes.

 ## Upcoming Class Notes